micromatch/glob-base/README.md

 # glob-base [![NPM version](https://badge.fury.io/js/glob-base.svg)](http://badge.fury.io/js/glob-base)

-> Split a glob into a base path and a pattern.
+> Returns an object with the base path and the actual pattern from a glob.

+Use [glob-parent](https://github.com/es128/glob-parent) if you just want the base path.

 ## Install with [npm](npmjs.org)